brycehemme/svn-google-authn/README.md

 ================

-This document is intended as a tutorial to setup SVN using two-factor authentication with Apache and Google Authenticator
+This document is intended as a tutorial to setup SVN using two-factor authentication with Apache and Google Authenticator.

 This document assumes install on a stock Ubuntu 12.04.3 instance with no prior installations.